Internet branding: Developing brand alliances

 Online branding involves different brand positioning and marketing strategies, which can not only differentiate separately branded products but also bring together endorser brands.
 For example, Library Websites are a prime example of such linking between the university website and other database or publisher websites such as FirstSearch and SpringerLink.
 In the new economy with the convergence of technology, online branding provides the opportunity for companies to develop brands alliances and networks to maximize the brand influence.

 Diversifying the brand meaning

 Online branding makes the company have the chance to communicate with customers directly and also provides the opportunity to gather customer information to build a database of customer purchase patterns.
 The data can be used to segment customers into specific groups with specific needs, even offer customized services.
 Therefore, the customization and targeting to smaller groups may generate the diversity of experience with the same brand.
 The same brands have different meanings for different groups of customer.

+Measuring opportunities

+In the realm of online branding, the ability to measure success surpasses that of offline brands.
+Digital analytics systems make it significantly easier for marketers to quantify the impact of their online brand.
+Through these digital analytics tools, marketers can assess how many individuals engaged with the brand online, understand their reactions, and evaluate memorability, among other metrics.